k1nd0ne/ScapyWifi/README.md

 ### Contribute to this project
 ScapyFi is currently implementing the WPA2-PSK attack.
-Fell free to contribute to this project and add other types of attacks (WEP, KCK, WPA,...).
+Fell free to contribute to this project and add other types of attacks (FMS, PTW, KRACK...)
 **It is required to use Scapy**

 ## WPA2-PSK and it's Weakness